 The general requirement is that the supporting documents with an application shall be submitted in original format.
 A criminal record certificate shall always be submitted in original format, whereas other certificates (birth certificate, marriage certificate, child-custody documents, etc.) may be submitted as confirmed copies.

 A confirmed copy is defined as being a document authenticated by a competent public authority (either the issuer of a certificate or another public authority), confirming that the original version has been copied.
 The confirmation does not entail material confirmation of the contents of the certificate in question.
 It is important that a certificate has been legally authenticated (see below) before a confirmed copy is made of it.

 Supporting documents that are scanned and sent by email are not considered to be valid and neither are unconfirmed copies of originals.

-3. Legal authentication of certificates.
 Originals of foreign certificates that are submitted are required to be legally authenticated, i.e. confirming that a competent authority in the country of issue issued the document or authenticated it.
 Legal authentication does not entail material confirmation of the contents of a certificate.
-There are two acknowledged methods of legally authenticating certificates and other documents: apostille authentication and double authentication.
-Either method used depends on the country of issue of the certificate.
+There are two acknowledged methods of legally authenticating certificates and other documents: apostille authentication and chain authentication method.
+Which method is used depends on the country issuing the certificate.

-d.
-Following are examples of certificates that require confirmation by means of an apostille authentication or double authentication, as appropriate:
+Following are examples of certificates that require confirmation by means of an apostille authentication or chain authentication, as appropriate:

 The requirement is that custody documents are not older than six (six) months when submitted to the Directorate of Immigration.
 If such documents are older, a confirmation by the issuer of the custody documents is required that the documents are still valid (in effect).